MOMatthewOsborne/Coding-Quiz/README.md

 # Challenges

 This was a very challenging project.
 There were so many new concepts and moving parts.
 Each time I finished one thing, It seemed like five more tasks appeared.
 Recording and checking the correct answers was very challenging.
 I had a difficult time getting buttons contaning the answers to generate on the page at first.
 My main difficulty was trying to get the high scores to appear on the high scores page.
-At the time of writing this, I have been unable to achieve this.
+I succeeded in this and now the scores display with the highest at the top of the table.

 # What I learned